t2tech-corp/IE7374/project-root/README.md

 2. **Targeted Filtering:** Applying precise filters (``age='Renaissance'``, ``type='Love'``) to select the relevant subset of poems, after careful validation of dataset metadata.
 3. **Tokenization:** Employing ``AutoTokenizer`` to convert text into numerical ``input_ids``, handling ``max_length`` truncation, and setting ``tokenizer.pad_token = tokenizer.eos_token`` for consistent batching.
 4. **Data Collator:** Using ``DataCollatorForLanguageModeling`` to prepare batches with dynamic padding and language modeling labels for the training process.

+### Secondary Dataset ``gutenberg_renaissance_poetry_corpus``

+A second dataset was added to enhance fine-tuning of the model.
+The source of the dataset was a collection of selected Renaissance authors found in the **Project Gutenberg** online library.

+**Project Gutenberg** is a volunteer-led effort to digitize, archive, and distribute cultural works, particularly older literary works for which copyright has expired.
+It is a free online library of e-books, with a focus on making classic literature accessible to everyone.
+The project was founded in 1971 by Michael Hart and is the oldest digital library.

+Steps included:
+1. **Loading:** Utilizing the ``R`` package ``gutenbergr`` for initial metadata acquisition.
+2.

 ## Training and Fine Tuning